-SUBJECT: Tentative approval of the Request to Amend the Maples of Novi Planned Unit Development (PUD) Agreement and Area Plan at the request of AJSS Property, LLC, for Maple Medical Office, JSP21-33, located on the east side of Novi Road, south of Fourteen Mile Road in Section 2.
-The applicant is proposing to remove the existing tennis courts and construct a 2,558 square foot medical office on approximately 0.42 acres of property.
+Public Hearing at the request of AJSS Property, LLC for a request to amend the Planned Unit Development (PUD) Agreement & Area Plan for the Maples of Novi.
+The subject property contains 0.42 acres and is located in Section 2, east of Novi Road and south of Fourteen Mile Road.
+The applicant is proposing to remove the existing tennis courts on the site and construct a 2,558 square foot medical office.